-Conservation in 1960s: sherds mended with arylic resin and partial filling with gray plaster.
+1960s: sherds joined with natural shellac and partial filling with white plaster painted gray.

 Bowl with rounded walls, small hollow base, and rounded rim.
 Three light grooves below rim on interior; lighter grooves on exterior.
 Two deeper concentric grooves around center of floor.
 Extant painted decoration consists of two connected spirals in lighter paint that is now mostly visible as traces, one partial; complete spiral has five rotations and is connected to a missing spiral at right.
 There is a partial stroke above the stroke that joins the extant spirals.
 Three lines of unequal length form a six-pointed star pattern at the center of the floor that crosses the concentric grooves; that paint has mostly faded.